Waste

 This question aims to understand what measures a company has taken to address microfiber shedding in its products.
 Microfibers are small fragments that are actively shed from textiles throughout their lifecycle.
 These fibers are too small to be caught by wastewater treatment facilities and end up polluting waterways and the environment.

-• Select product design and material testing initiatives if you can provide evidence of any of these initiatives
+- Select product design and material testing initiatives if you can provide evidence of any initiative, such as integrating the reduction of microfiber shedding into product design and development, determining fibers released during domestic laundering to improve fabrics before production

 Applicability: Brand, Retailer, Brand and Retailer